Koh Lipe Island, Thailand: My First Solo Travel Experience

 The Journey Back to KL

-For the return trip, I had some new travel buddies—Kerk, Adam & Leiyn, all solo backpackers from Kuala Lumpur.
-We took the 9:30 AM boat back to Pak Bara.
+For the return trip, my new travel buddies—Kerk, Adam & Leiyn, all solo backpackers from Kuala Lumpur, joined me.
+We caught the 9:30 AM boat back to Pak Bara.

-Now, let me tell you, the ride back from the island was a rollercoaster! 🌊 The waves were wild, and my entire backpack got soaked.
-Lesson learned: Waterproof your stuff!
+The ride back from the island was a rollercoaster!
+The waves were wild, and my entire backpack got soaked.
+Lesson learned: waterproof your stuff, always.

-After arriving in Hatyai, we had some time to kill before our 8 PM bus to KL, so we left our backpacks at the agent’s shop and went for a final meal.
+Once we arrived in Hatyai, we had a few hours to kill before our 8 PM bus to KL.
+We dropped off our backpacks at the agent’s shop and went out for one last meal together.

 Final Thoughts